j-4ck/j-4ck.github.io/_pages/about.md

 The aim of the blog
 ======
 The aim of the blog is to give me somewhere to document my findings in software, somewhere I can highlight vulnerabilities in devices and give documentation based on up-and-coming exploits.
 I have always been a fan of pushing [IOT](https://en.wikipedia.org/wiki/Internet_of_things) to their boundaries and exposing design flaws in the software - now I finally have somewhere I can note down my findings, and perhaps they will be of interest to anyone else out there.
+You can check my [blog posts](/year-archive) here.